-A rich, soft chocolate pudding that makes its own thick, gooey sauce and is ready to eat in just 45 minutes.
-This chocolate self-saucing pudding is a classic dessert and is perfect for cozy winter evenings.
+This family favourite classic chocolate self-saucing pudding has a soft cakey pudding surrounded with a thick and rich, gooey sauce and is ready to eat in just 45 minutes.
+This version is made dairy free and is perfect for cosy winter evenings.

 Lately on the blog I have loved sharing the classic dessert recipes that I grew up with.
 We started with my childhood favourite cinnamon tea cake, and then moved onto an easy, one bowl, egg free chocolate cake, and today we are talking about the ultimate winter dessert with a chocolate self-saucing pudding.

 This is the traditional recipe that I grew up eating.
 It produces a soft, cakey pudding under a lightly crispy top, and a thick, gooey chocolate sauce.
 That is just the way this dessert is meant to be.
 Serve it up with a big spoon straight out of the oven and top with a big scoop of vanilla ice cream (or cream if you are going full old-fashioned).

 This recipe is one of the early ones I remember making with Mum.
 I had the recipe typed out in the little cookbook I made and I baked it every chance I got.
 Unfortunately that little cookbook is long gone, but this recipe has survived and has travelled with me over the years.

 I make this pudding whenever I need a delicious, quick and cozy dessert.
 In just 45 minutes you can turn pantry ingredients into something wonderful and for that, I will always love this recipe.